A Chesterfield Hero

 Roy continued to be an exceptional pilot

-Roy and mate enjoying the Florida sunshine and a drink or two.
+Roy and George Stratford enjoying the Florida sunshine and a drink or two.

 In June 1957, in preparation for the upcoming Strategic Air Command Bombing Competition in Pinecastle, Florida, the RAF held a bombing competition of their own with the intension that the top crews represented the RAF in America.
 Although Roy and his crew came second in the competition with Wing Commander Oakley coming first, it was Roy's crew that was selected to represent 138 squadron.
 In October, Roy and a 214 squadron skipper Squadron Leader Ronald Payne, took their planes and crew across the Atlantic accompanied by two Vulcans from RAF Waddington.
 They flew via Goose Bay in Canada and on their final leg to Florida, They decided to test the American air defences.
 The two Vulcans were detected by the USAF but the American celebrations were curtailed when the Roy and the other Valiant radioed in saying they were over the White House undetected, or so the family story goes.